horovod/horovod/docs/spark.md

 and leverages the code of the notebook referenced in the article.

 The example is split into three parts:
-1. The first part performs complicated data preprocessing over initial set of CSV files provided by competition and gathered by the community.
+1. The first part performs complicated data preprocessing over an initial set of CSV files provided by the competition and gathered by the community.
 2. The second part defines a Keras model and performs a distributed training of the model using Horovod in Spark.
 3. The third part performs prediction using the best model and creates a submission file.

-In order to run the example, please install the following dependencies:
+To run the example, please install the following dependencies:
 * `pyspark`
 * `petastorm >= 0.5.1`
 * `h5py >= 2.9.0`